Nguenda/Responsible-Machine-Learning/README.md

 ### Intended Use:  Use cases that were envisioned during development.

-* Describe the business value of your group’s best remediated model. <br>
+* Describe the business value of your group’s best remediated model.
-* Describe how your group’s best remediated model is designed to be used. <br>
+* Describe how your group’s best remediated model is designed to be used.
-* Describe the intended users for your group’s best remediated model. <br>
+* Describe the intended users for your group’s best remediated model.
-* State whether your group’s best remediated model can or cannot be used for any additional purposes. <br>
+* State whether your group’s best remediated model can or cannot be used for any additional purposes.

 ### Factors: include demographic or phenotypic groups, environmental conditions, technical attributes, or others

-* Relevant factors: What are foreseeable salient factors for which model performance may vary, and how were these determined?<br>
+* Relevant factors: What are foreseeable salient factors for which model performance may vary, and how were these determined?
 * Evaluation factors: Which factors are being reported, and why were these chosen?
-If the relevant factors and evaluation factors are different, why?<br>
+If the relevant factors and evaluation factors are different, why?

 ### Metrics: Metrics should be chosen to reflect potential real- world impacts of the model.

-* Model performance measures: What measures of model perfor- mance are being reported, and why were they selected over other measures of model performance? <br>
+* Model performance measures: What measures of model perfor- mance are being reported, and why were they selected over other measures of model performance?
-* Decision thresholds: If decision thresholds are used, what are they, and why were those decision thresholds chosen? <br>
+* Decision thresholds: If decision thresholds are used, what are they, and why were those decision thresholds chosen?
 * Variation approaches:  How are the mea- surements and estimations of these metrics calculated?
 For ex- ample, this may include standard deviation, variance, confidence intervals, or KL divergence.
-Details of how these values are ap- proximated should also be included (e.g., average of 5 runs, 10-fold cross-validation). <br>
+Details of how these values are ap- proximated should also be included (e.g., average of 5 runs, 10-fold cross-validation).

 ### Training Data

-* State the source of training data.  <br>
+* State the source of training data.
-* State how training data was divided into training and validation data.  <br>
+* State how training data was divided into training and validation data.
-* State the number of rows in training and validation data.  <br>
+* State the number of rows in training and validation data.
-* Define the meaning of all training data columns.  <br>
+* Define the meaning of all training data columns.
-* Define the meaning of all engineered columns.  <br>
+* Define the meaning of all engineered columns.
-* State details of the distribution over various factors in the training datasets.<br>
+* State details of the distribution over various factors in the training datasets.

 ### Evaluation Data: Details on the dataset(s) used for the quantitative analyses in the card.

-* Datasets: What datasets were used to evaluate the model? <br>
+* Datasets: What datasets were used to evaluate the model?
-* Motivation: Why were these datasets chosen? <br>
+* Motivation: Why were these datasets chosen?
-* Preprocessing: How was the data preprocessed for evaluation (e.g., tokenization of sentences, cropping of images, any filtering such as dropping images without faces)? <br>
+* Preprocessing: How was the data preprocessed for evaluation (e.g., tokenization of sentences, cropping of images, any filtering such as dropping images without faces)?
-* State the source of evaluation (or test) data <br>
+* State the source of evaluation (or test) data
-* State the number of rows in evaluation (or test) data <br>
+* State the number of rows in evaluation (or test) data
-* State any differences in columns between training and evaluation (or test) data <br>
+* State any differences in columns between training and evaluation (or test) data

 ###  Quantitative Analysis: Quantitative analyses should provide the results of evaluating the model according to the chosen metrics, providing confidence interval values when possible.